arillso/ansible.chocolatey/README.md

 ### Config

-There are settings that can adjust the way Chocolatey works for you
+There are settings that you can adjust in which way Chocolatey works for you.
 See: [https://chocolatey.org/docs/chocolatey-configuration#config-settings](https://chocolatey.org/docs/chocolatey-configuration#config-settings)

 ```yml